ch-stark/openshift-opa/README.md

     - /etc/origin/master/opa-policy-controller.kubeconfig
 ```

-These above steps are intentionally left manual because the are significnaly differetn between the 3.x and 4.x version of OCP.
+These above steps are intentionally left manual because they are significanty different between the 3.x and 4.x version of OCP.

 ## Examples